 Difficulty to rest, e.g. difficulty in falling asleep and staying asleep

 Constant nightmares of the event or situation which triggers anxiety

-Most anxiety is treatable through counselling and psychotherapy, though you may benefit from medication if the symptom is very intense.
+Most Anxiety Disorder is treatable through counselling and psychotherapy.
+However, you may need medication if the symptom is very intense.

 What Caused Anxiety?

 Causes of Anxiety vary and include the chemical imbalance of serotonin and the amygdala, change in environment, and childhood trauma.
 Survivors of bullying, public shaming or harsh criticism often feel overwhelmed with fear of being judged, while survivors of attachment trauma are constantly anxious about being abandoned by their loved ones.

 There are many types of anxiety, and the common ones include: